techchrism/player-leads/readme.md

  - Using multiple leads on a player constrains them to the midpoint
  - Automated "targeted" leads that work in a dispenser

+Targeted leads are crafted using a lead and redstone dust.
+Clicking on a player with the lead will target that player.
+Targeted leads can be placed in a dispenser facing a fencepost to automatically lead the targeted player when activated.

 ## Gameplay

 https://user-images.githubusercontent.com/26680599/183325835-da6abdcc-c4da-407b-829f-2348d8b8722b.mp4